Brazil's record-setting COVID-19 deaths, cases lead world surge

 The top vaccine makers are U.S.-based Pfizer and Germany's BioNTech, Moderna and Johnson & Johnson, both based in the United States, and AstraZeneca, which is developed with Oxford University, in Britain.
 China and Russia also have developed vaccines.

-India is the only Asian nation in the top 10 for most deaths, but continent has recorded 423,848 deaths and is fourth, and 27,911,559 cases, which is third.
+India is the only Asian nation in the top 10 for most deaths, but the continent has recorded 424,218 deaths and is fourth, and 27,995,043 cases, which is third.

 In the Far East, Japan is 39th with 9,078 deaths, including 29 on Sunday with the record 120.
 Cases are 1,785 with the record 7,882.